nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_12_CheckingQueries.md

 ![Query 3](../images-kf/KidsFirstPortal_32.png "Query 3")

-We had 222 participants in query one, and 124 participants in query two, but only 345 in our combined query.
-One of the participants must be in both queries!
+We had 435 participants in query one, and 280 participants in query two, but only 701 in our combined query.
+Remaining fourteen participants must be in both queries!

-To see which participant it is, edit query 3 to be an "AND"
+To see which participants occur in both the queries, edit query 3 to be an "AND"
 statement:

 ![Query 3 'AND](../images-kf/KidsFirstPortal_35.png "Query 3 'AND'")